-This upside down cake can use any fruit you want — but this one uses the fresh citrus flavors from blood oranges on top of a vanilla cake with a syrupy glaze.
+This Blood Orange Upside Down Cake can use any fruit you want — but this one uses the fresh citrus flavors from blood oranges on top of a vanilla cake with a syrupy glaze.
 It’s like pineapple upside down cake, but even better.

 Do you ever just wake up and think there’s a cake you have to bake?
 This is the second time I’ve done this this month (the first being this Bailey’s Chocolate Poke Cake from NYE).